wysh3/perplexity-mcp-zerver/README.md

 # Perplexity MCP Server

-A Model Context Protocol server that provides web search capabilities using Perplexity.ai.
+A Model Context Protocol server that provides web search capabilities using Perplexity.ai without API keys.

 ## Features
 - Search the web using Perplexity